HAS-Tools-Fall2021/homework-xingyuzhang95/Cheat_Sheets/XiZhang_Cheatsheet_week2.md

-Git Kraken: GUI (graphical user interface, means can click and point) for interaction with repos Command line/Terminal/ Git  Bash: ways of providing commands directing to comp SSH keys(secure shell): Way of doing secure file transfers how we pass back forth with GitHub
+Git Kraken: GUI (graphical user interface, means can click and point) for interaction with repos Command line/Terminal/ Git  Bash: ways of providing commands directing to comp SSH keys(secure shell): Way of doing secure file transfers how we pass back forth with GitHub repo:a folder but not exactly same as a folder. cannot be under another repository. update using pull or push buttons of GitKraken.

 HAS_Tools (just a folder)
 -Course-materal-21 (repo, can rename repo folder but not things within it)   where all assignments materials will be posted.
 You can’t nake changes.
 Pull only